dinde451/jarr.d1/Jarulfs_Guide.md

 means if you walk downwards, you will in such cases always be ”pushed” downwards (regardless of the direction of the attacker) but when walking in other directions, you will be ”pushed” back into the location you were leaving.
-Further more, when deciding upon what action to perform, see chapter 5.5 the distance is similarly always calculated in the same way.
+In addition, when deciding upon what action to perform, see chapter 5.5 the distance is similarly always calculated in the same way.
 This result in the situation that when you are walking towards a monster it will only initiate a melee attack while you are walking, if